 While the TD Cash Back Visa Infinite isn’t a travel credit card, it does offer insurance benefits that’ll keep you covered when you leave your province’s borders.

 For one, you’ll get up to $2,000,000 in travel medical insurance for you and your family for 10 consecutive days (or 4 days for seniors).
 If you face a situation where your luggage is lost or delayed for at least 6 hours by a common carrier, such as an airline, you’ll be covered up to $1,000 per person.
 Lastly, you’ll have access to TD’s emergency services hotline to provide support in case you face an emergency while abroad.

 Fees, interest and income requirements

 Similar to other TD credit cards, the TD Cash Back Visa Infinite has an annual fee of $139, which is slightly higher than the $99 annual fee charged by some other premium cash back cards.
 Thanks to its strong welcome offer and high cash back rate on everyday purchases however, this card is set up to deliver considerably more value than it costs to carry.
 This is particularly true for families who have to spend on groceries or regularly commute long distances.

-If you do bank with TD, you could have the card’s annual fee waived by opening a TD All-Inclusive Account.
+If you do bank with TD, you could have the card’s annual fee rebated by opening a TD All-Inclusive Account.
 Although, it’s important to highlight you’ll need to keep a minimum balance of $5,000 in this account for it to make financial sense, as you’ll be charged $30 per month the moment you drop below that threshold.
 If $5,000 is too steep of a minimum balance for you to maintain, consider biting the bullet and paying the card’s annual fee – you’ll still walk away with considerable bang for your buck.